marcolaux/asus-g14-fedora/README.md

 dnf update --refresh
 dnf install asusctl
 ```

-> this also will install a custom kernel that helps with the 2021 G14 model to get suspend working

 > this also will fix the touchpad issues with all the G14 models that don't initialize correctly sometimes